TemirlanZhumagulov/spring_news_app/README.md

 1. Open IntelliJ IDEA.
 2. Go to ***File > New > Project from Version Control.***
 3. Enter the following URL: https://github.com/TemirlanZhumagulov/spring_news_app/
-4. Specify the directory where you want to save the project, ensuring the path ends with \spring_news_app.
+4. Specify the directory where you want to save the project, ensuring the path ends with \spring_news_app
 5. Click on Clone
 6. Register or generate token
-7. Open the terminal and run the command ***docker pull postgres*** to pull the latest PostgreSQL image.
+7. Open the terminal and run the command ***docker pull postgres*** to pull the latest PostgreSQL image
 8. After the official image is installed, go to the ***docker-compose.yml*** and start the services

 ## How to Use the Application
 To interact with the application, follow these steps:

 1. Open Postman.
-2. First of all, you need to register and obtain an access token.
-Without a valid token, you won't have access rights.
+2. Register and obtain an access token.
+Without a valid token, you won't have access rights

-   You can try to check by sending GET request to http://localhost:8080/api/v1/news and you will get 403 status code To register send a POST request to http://localhost:8080/api/v1/auth/register In the body section select raw and JSON and write
+   To register send a POST request to http://localhost:8080/api/v1/auth/register In the body section select raw and JSON and write
     ```